microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingRegistration-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the details of a [meetingRegistration](../resources/meetingregistration.md) object assciated with an [onlineMeeting](../resources/onlinemeeting.md).
+Update the details of a [meetingRegistration](../resources/meetingregistration.md) object assciated with an [onlineMeeting](../resources/onlinemeeting.md) on behalf of the organizer.

 ## Permissions